-How Much Is Car Insurance in Mississippi in 2022
+How Much Is Car Insurance in Mississippi?
+(Updated in 2024)

 Auto insurance rates have been steadily rising for the past few years.
 According to the National Association of Insurance Commissioners (NAIC), the current national average for car insurance is $1,190 with liability, collision, and comprehensive coverage.
 This is a significant increase from $1,204 in 2019.